MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css.md

 ---
-description: Guides for CSS features in Microsoft Edge.
+description: See guides for CSS features in Microsoft Edge like animation and filter effects.
-title: CSS
+title: Dev guide: CSS - Microsoft Edge Development
 author: libbymc
 ---